-LEWIS & DICKSTEIN, P.L.L.C.’s winning trial and plea bargain record have earned them a esteemed and highly respected reputation throughout Michigan’s legal community, with Michigan’s judges, federal judges, in the Court of Appeals and in the Michigan Supreme Court.
-They are nationally recognized for their experience, industry recognition and client recommendations.
-Prosecutors have indicated that they use intelligent legal strategies and skills in developing and delivering strong defenses for each individual client’s drunk driving or drinking and driving cases.
+LEWIS & DICKSTEIN, P.L.L.C.’s winning trial and plea bargain record have earned them an esteemed and highly respected reputation throughout Michigan’s legal community and with Michigan’s judges.
+They are nationally recognized for their experience, industry recognition, and client recommendations.
+Prosecutors know that we use intelligent DUI defense strategies and skills to develop and deliver solid and robust defenses for each client’s drunk driving or drinking and driving cases.

-A: DUI (Driving Under the Influence of Alcohol or Drugs), OWI (Operating While Intoxicated), OWIN (Operating While Impaired by Narcotics), OWID (Operating While Impaired by Drugs), DWI (Driving While Intoxicated) and OWVI (Operating While Visibly Impaired).
+A: DUI (Driving Under the Influence of Alcohol or Drugs), OWI (Operating While Intoxicated), OWIN (Operating While Impaired by Narcotics), OWPD (Operating While Impaired by Drugs), DWI (Driving While Intoxicated), and OWVI (Operating While Visibly Impaired).

 3. Q: Do you have to be “drunk” to be guilty of drunk driving?

 You may not think you are drunk.
 Those around you may not think you are drunk.
 Indeed, you may not even be considered intoxicated in every other situation except driving.
 But your condition may be enough for a DUI charge or allegation.
 If the police falsely accuse you of DUI, a Michigan defense law firm, like LEWIS & DICKSTEIN, P.L.L.C., can help you.

-4. Q: What kind of reason does a police officer need to have in order to stop me to investigate whether I am driving under the influence of drugs or alcohol?
+4. Q: What kind of reason does a police officer need to stop me and investigate whether I am driving under the influence of drugs or alcohol?

-A: The officer must have what is legally termed a “reasonable suspicion” that a crime is being committed.
-This is a low standard and it can be satisfied by an observation of something appears out of the ordinary and that might be a sign of a driver being under the influence.
+A: The officer must “reasonably suspect” that someone committed a crime to stop them.
+An officer can find “reasonable suspicion” merely by observing something that appears like a sign of a driver being under the influence.
 Dismissals on DUI cases often result when a Motion to Suppress or a Motion to Dismiss is filed because a traffic stop was illegal or violated a driver’s constitutional rights.

-5. Q: What happens to me if I am pulled over by the police for investigation of drunk driving?
+5. Q: What happens to me if the police pull me over to investigate drunk driving?

-A: If you are stopped, always be courteous with the officer even if you are 100% clean of any type of alcohol or drugs, and even if you are certain that your driving did not show anything unusual.
+A: If the police stop you, always be courteous with the officer, even if you are 100% clean of alcohol or drugs, and even if you are confident that your driving did not show anything unusual.
 Never argue with the officer.
-Law enforcement is a tough, often nerve wracking job and the “attitude” you show to the officer can often make all the difference as to whether or not the encounter will be an unpleasant one for you.
-You are NOT legally required to participate in field sobriety tests (FST) or to answer the officer’s questions.
+Law enforcement is a tough, often nerve-wracking job, and the “attitude” you display to the officer can make all the difference as to whether or not the encounter will be an unpleasant one for you.
+You are NOT legally required to participate in field sobriety tests (FST) or answer the officer’s questions.
 Just say, “I respectfully decline to answer your questions or participate in your field sobriety tests.”
 You must provide your name accurately.
 Giving a false name to police is a crime.

 6. Q: What will happen if the officer who pulls me over suspects that I have been driving under the influence?

 In addition to these tests, some officers typically have a breath-testing device called a PBT or Preliminary Breath Test.
-This device does give a measurement of alcohol through the analysis of the breath but is really more for determining the presence of alcohol.
+This device does give a measurement of alcohol through breath analysis but is more for determining the presence of alcohol.
 The result of the PBT is not typically admissible in MI courts.

-It is very important that if you suffer from any health problems, physical limitations, or eye problems that you disclose them to the officer if you perform the tests and have any trouble.
+If you suffer from any health problems, physical limitations, or eye problems, you must disclose them to the officer if you perform the tests and have any trouble.
 If the police accuse you of failing a sobriety test when you had a limitation contributing to your performance, our Michigan DUI defense law firm can help you.

-A: At that point you will be told that you are under arrest for driving under the influence.
-You will be arrested, searched for weapons, placed in the back of the officer’s car and taken to a jail or the hospital for further tests.
-At the jail you will also be booked and held there until you post bail or you are released on your own recognizance without bail.
+A: At that point, the officer will tell you that you are under arrest for driving under the influence.
+You will be arrested, searched for weapons, placed in the back of the officer’s car, and taken to jail or the hospital for further tests.
+The officer will book you for processing and detain you until you post bail or are released on your own recognizance without bail at the jail.
 Once again, as upsetting and as stressful as being arrested is, it is essential that you continue to act courteously and cooperatively with the officer.
-Do not argue, threaten or become belligerent in any way.
-This type of behavior will only make the experience even more unpleasant for you.
+Do not argue, threaten, or become belligerent in any way.
+This behavior will only make the experience even more unpleasant for you.

 8. Q: What is a blood alcohol test?